-In the capitalist system, the concept of creative destruction relates to the innovation cycles where industries and platforms are reinvented — the rise of new platforms destroys prior platforms.
-The occurrence of these evolution cycles creates impact in the economic system.
-To point an example of observable phenomenon, consider the unavailability of jobs when a major platform of jobs is disrupted by a new dynamic of work.
-For Schumpeter, the protagonist of creative destruction is the innovative entrepreneur.
-This talk explores the subject of creative destruction looking at statup movements.
+In the capitalist system, the concept of creative destruction relates to the innovation cycles that destroy industries and platforms due to the rise of new platforms.
+These evolution cycles impact the economic system.
+For Schumpeter, the protagonist of creative destruction is the entrepreneur.
+This talk explores the subject of creative destruction, looking at startup movements.

-In this course we will first explore the concept of Jobs to be Done; we will learn the theory and conditions where the theory offers better results (new markets vs existing markets and other conditions).
-In addition, this work is aimed to be a resource that helps entrepreneurs to explore better the role of humans as they are interacting with others systems — with their environment, as they are seeking to produce value among others.
-Therefore, we will depart from jobs to be done but our aim is to understand how humans condition themselves in their "jobs" or "working platforms" and how they eventually break barriers when they use their living platform, as they come to face their needs.
-This course will involve Jobs to be done theory, User Innovation theory, and may also explore networks.
+In this course, we will explore the concept of Jobs-to-be-Done.
+We will learn the theory and conditions to yield better results (new markets vs. existing markets, etc.) Fundamentally, this work is an opportunity to reflect on how humans interact with others, humans, and the environment — how they produce value.
+We aim to understand how humans condition themselves in their "jobs," or "working platforms," and how they eventually break barriers as they use their environment, as they come to face their needs.
+This course will involve Jobs-to-be-Done theory, User Innovation theory, and may also cover a bit about networks.

-This is yet another lecture about Silicon Valley with a focus on behavior - let's understand a little bit about the elements that contribute to the continuous development of the Silicon Valley innovation ecosystem.
-This work is an effort based on the compilation of public materials and, in particular, motivated by content from diverse authors such as Eric Ries (A Lean Startup), Steve Blank (Customer Development), Michael Dearing (Harrison Metal), among others.
-These resources create a central line that correlates history with the startup movement and establishes a motivation for how (or for what?)
-Entrepreneurship ecosystems evolve.
+This work is an effort based on the compilation of public materials and, particularly, motivated by content and ideas from authors such as Eric Ries, Steve Blank, Michael Dearing, and others.
+These resources create a central line that correlates history with the startup movement.
+In addition, it may support us in the understanding of why entrepreneurial ecosystems evolve.
 The Startup State of Mind of Silicon Valley

 These are my study notes — many of them published as drafts, in realtime.
 Consider them as opportunities for conversations and feel free to contact me at mgalli at mgalli dot com if you want to exchange ideas about some of these topics.